AustinNeverPee/FedRecPapers/README.md

 # The existing papers about federated recommendation (FedRec)

-A repository is maintained for collecting and showing the current research progress of FedRec.
+This repository is maintained for collecting and showing the current research progress of FedRec.

 <strong>Last Update: Dec.
 5th 2020</strong>.